Azure/azure-sdk-for-java/sdk/identity/azure-identity/README.md

 #### Continuation policy

 `DefaultAzureCredential` will attempt to acquire a credential from all developer credentials, regardless of any error previous developer credentials experienced.
 For example, a developer credential may attempt to get a token and fail.
 It will continue to the next credential.
-Deployed service credentials wil stop if they are able to attempt to retrieve a credential and do not receive one.
+Deployed service credentials will stop if they are able to attempt to retrieve a credential and do not receive one.

 This allows for trying all of the developer credentials on your machine while having predictable deployed behavior.